telefonicaid/fiware-orion/README.md

 Build and Install documentation for Orion Context Broker can be found at [the corresponding section of the Admin Manual](doc/manuals/admin/install.md).

-> :point_right: If you want to run a production-grade instance of orion, carefully read all information of the [admin-section](doc/manuals/admin).
+> :point_right: If you want to run a production-grade instance of orion, carefully read all information in the [admin-section](doc/manuals/admin).

 [Top](#top)